 This is one pool where relaxation is the order of the day.
 The water is dissolved with calcium, sodium and the hero of muscle relaxants, magnesium.
 A few laps and you’ll be feeling heavy and sedate as those sore muscles are soothed after your high country hikes, creaky joints from the desk job loosen up, and any hint of a headache vanishes.

 The big pool is 20m long and 2.5m deep, ie. no shallow end, so if you’re in more of a jacuzzi mood, step into the kiddy pool.
 It means you can sit and relax, and the rushing water streaming connecting it to the main waterhole will act like a jet-spa massage.

 Don’t be grossed-out if you see algae or even springtime tadpoles in the water.
 Algae and weed provide a breeding site for frogs, and frogs mean the water is clean and healthy.
 A local platypus has been known to make an appearance, too.

-Fresh alpine air, mineral-rich waters to soak away everyday aches, and an absence of entry fees (unless you count the low daily parking fee), puts this leagues above the average day spa.
+Fresh alpine air, mineral-rich waters to soak away everyday aches, puts this leagues above the average day spa.